This post is not sponsored in any way – all opinions and recommendations are my own.

 In addition to great products, many businesses offer gift cards that can be sent and used online.
 Not only does this let your loved one choose a gift that suits them best, but it creates revenue for the business during these times of restrictions and in-person closures.
 A gift card to a local place in an excellent gift for out of town friends and family to jumpstart or support their sustainable lifestyle.
 Also consider gifting things like services, restaurants, bakeries, lessons, etc. Spend some time asking folks what they are into right now and search for something local to them that fits the bill.

 The holiday season presents a challenge when shifting to a low waste lifestyle with kids.
 Older children in particular have developed expectations about receiving gifts and are around peers with different experiences.
-Now is a good time to model giving presents with intention and showing that the meaning of gifts can (and should) go beyond […]
+Now is a good time to model giving eco-friendly gifts with intention and showing that the meaning of gifts can (and should) go…

 Small Business Holiday Gift Guide

 Here are some great local businesses (most are BIPOC and/or woman-owned and operated) that I personally patronize and love.
 Click the shop titles to check out their offerings and be sure to follow them on social media!
 Use the guide below for your shopping list or as a springboard for ideas in your area.